Fraxel CO2 Fractional Ablative Laser

 Clear and Brilliant

 Clear + Brilliant is what Dr. Pilest refers to as “baby Fraxel”.
 Clear and Brilliant is the introductory laser levels for those who are newer to advanced skin treatments and younger patients who simply want to get a jump on pre-empting the effects of aging and sun exposure.

 Getting the results you want, and the results we want for you, demands a level of treatment energies that may sometimes require anesthesia.
-Although many patients can tolerate with procedure with pain control offered in our office, some patients may require or desire choose a pain-free experience.
+Although many patients can tolerate the procedure with pain control offered in our office, some patients may require or desire to choose a pain-free experience.

 If the treatment level required is aggressive, your Fraxel Repair procedure can be performed under anesthesiologist care in a surgical suite within our building.

 With a certified anesthesiologist, Dr. Pilest can provide the treatment levels which have been established to give the best results – without the anxiety and associated discomfort.
 You will be asleep during the short procedure, bypassing all treatment-related pain and allowing a full level treatment uninterrupted by unexpected heat sensations.